terracenter/gentoo_install/README.md

 CPU_FLAGS_X86: aes avx avx2 avx512f avx512dq avx512cd avx512bw avx512vl avx512vbmi f16c fma3 mmx mmxext pclmul popcnt rdrand sha sse sse2 sse3 sse4_1 sse4_2 ssse3
 ```

-We have to add this into our `/etc/portage/make.conf` but instead of colon (`:`) we will use this format.
+We have to add this into our `/etc/portage/make.conf`, but instead of colon (`:`), we will use this format.
 CPU flags could be added to `/etc/portage/package.use/` *instead* (with another format), but we will use our beloved :heart: `make.conf` :

 ```shell
 nano /etc/portage/make.conf
 ```

-And we add our CPU_FLAGS_X86 somewhere in the file
+And we add our CPU_FLAGS_X86 somewhere in the file.

 ```shell
 CPU_FLAGS_X86="aes avx avx2 avx512f avx512dq avx512cd avx512bw avx512vl avx512vbmi f16c fma3 mmx mmxext pclmul popcnt rdrand sha sse sse2 sse3 sse4_1 sse4_2 ssse3"
 ```

-### Recompile and update @world
+### Re-compile and update @world

-After setting up the USE and CPU flags we're ready to re-compile and update all packages that we have installed in our base system before moving forward:
+After setting up the USE and CPU flags, we're ready to re-compile and update all packages that we have installed in our base system before moving forward:

 ```shell
 emerge --ask --verbose --update --deep --newuse @world
 ```

-## Configuring base system
+## Configuring the base system

-In addition to Portage, there're some other options that should be configured before we can take our Gentoo out of the oven :pizza:
+In addition to Portage, some other options should be configured before we can take our Gentoo out of the oven :pizza:

 ### Allow licenses for packages

-Each package in our Gentoo system has a definition for what kind of license it uses.
-Setting up a system-wide variable to tell our system what kind of licenses we accept in our system is crucial to avoid problem when installing `free` or `binary redistributable` packages to get installed automatically without asking us everytime they get installed or updated.
+Each package in our Gentoo system defines what kind of license it uses.
+Setting what licenses we accept in our system is crucial to avoid problems installing `free` or `binary redistributable` packages.
+Also, to get installed automatically without asking us every time they get installed or updated.

 You can read more about Gentoo licenses [here](https://wiki.gentoo.org/wiki/License_groups#Existing_license_groups).